Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Drug Testing

-For motor carrier transportation employees, the Pennsylvania Public Utility Commission's Motor Carrier Transportation Regulations, among other regulations, incorporate the requirements of the U.S. Department of Transportation Federal Motor Carrier Safety Administration's drug and alcohol testing regulations.
+For instance, for motor carrier transportation employees, the Pennsylvania Public Utility Commission's Motor Carrier Transportation Regulations, among other regulations, incorporate the requirements of the U.S. Department of Transportation Federal Motor Carrier Safety Administration's drug and alcohol testing regulations.
 52 Pa.
 Code §§ 37.201, et seq.

-A terminated employee cannot receive unemployment compensation if the employee was discharged or suspended because the employee failed to submit to or pass a legitimate drug test conducted under an employer's established substance abuse policy.
+In addition, a terminated employee cannot receive unemployment compensation if the employee was discharged or suspended because the employee failed to submit to or pass a legitimate drug test conducted under an employer's established substance abuse policy.
 43 Pa.
 Stat. § 802(e.1).

 Jury Duty Leave

 Under Pennsylvania law, an employer is not required to pay an employee for time spent responding to a jury summons or serving on a jury.
 42 Pa.
 Stat. § 4563(a).
-An employer may not deprive an employee of their seniority position or benefits or discharge, threaten, or otherwise coerce them because the employee receives and/or responds to a summons, serves as a juror, or attends court for prospective jury service.
+However, an employer may not deprive an employee of their seniority position or benefits or discharge, threaten, or otherwise coerce them because the employee receives and/or responds to a summons, serves as a juror, or attends court for prospective jury service.
 42 Pa.
 Stat. § 4563(a).
 If an employer penalizes an employee in violation of this prohibition, the employee may bring a civil action for recovery of wages and benefits lost because of the violation and for an order requiring the reinstatement of the employee.
 42 Pa.
 Stat. § 4563(c).
-This prohibition does not apply to employers in the retail or service industries with fewer than 15 employees or to employers in the manufacturing industry with fewer than 40 employees.
-42 Pa.
-Stat. § 4563(d).
-However, employees not entitled to reemployment following jury service shall be excused from jury service upon request to the court.
-42 Pa.
-Stat. § 4563(e).

 Voting Leave